The Nurse Educator Track is offered for the following programs:

 UMKC’s School of Nursing and Health Studies will prepare nurse educators to employ cutting-edge teaching strategies in the didactic, simulation and clinical setting, synthesize teaching and learning theories and acquire skills in curriculum development and evaluation.
 Clinical objectives include the student’s ability to provide didactic and clinical instruction as well as in writing objectives, teaching, clinical instructing, test writing and student management.
 Completion of the program meets the educational requirements to be eligible for the National League for Nursing (NLN) Certified Nurse Educator (CNE) Certification Exam.

-The program allows students to arrange their clinical preceptors and sites — with UMKC approval — for the three Nurse Educator clinical courses.
+The program allows students to arrange their clinical preceptors and sites — with UMKC approval — for the two Nurse Educator clinical courses.
 Students must maintain clinical eligibility to practice during the program.

 Wondering if an online course will fit your needs?
 The MSN Nurse Educator program allows students to start slow by taking one class.
 Call or email us to see how the program will fit your needs.

-• N5572NE Synthesis Practicum for Nurse Educators requires clinical preceptor and site for clinical instructing and didactic teaching in an academic unit setting (247.5 clinical contact hours).
+- N5572NE Synthesis Practicum for Nurse Educators requires a clinical preceptor and site for clinical instructing and didactic teaching in an academic unit setting (247.5 clinical contact hours).

 The post-master’s Nurse Educator Certificate program of study builds on the Masters of Science in Nursing degree to prepare professional nurses to become leaders in nursing education.
 Certificate students learn to synthesize teaching and learning theory, acquire skill in curriculum development and evaluation methods, and employ cutting-edge teaching strategies in both clinical and academic settings.
 Hands-on experience in objective writing, teaching, clinical instructing, test writing, and student management are offered through clinical experiences provided by master educators.